CanastaWiki/Canasta/README.md

 # Kubernetes

-Kubernetes configs are local in `kubernetes` directory composed as a file per service (web, db, elasticsearch).
+Configs are located at `kubernetes` directory composed as a file per service (web, db, elasticsearch).
 The simplest way to run it is as below (make sure you have a node configured or `minikube` for development environment):